jvm123/conntrack.sh/README.md

 - May generate false positives if the configuration is not properly tuned.
 - May overlook a lot of stuff, as it is a convenience wrapper that tries to filter "uninteresting" activities.
 This comes with the risk of overlooking some connections.
 - Sees only those network connections that `conntrack` sees.
 E.g., if nftables is not set up appropriately, all or only IPv6 traffic may go unreported.
+- Events can sometimes show up with a considerable delay, which complicates testing a bit.

 ## Alternatives